General Regulations

 After the Contest, the Jury:

 Any allegation or suspicion of a violation of the Regulations generally must be reported to the Chair of the Jury.
 If she considers there is a prima facie case, she must form a committee to investigate further.
 The committee must report its findings to the Jury.
 The Jury must decide whether a violation has occurred and, if it decides that one has, then it must decide what sanction, if any, to apply.
-Possible sanctions include the disqualification of an individual Contestant or an entire team from the competition.
+Possible sanctions include the disqualification of an individual Contestant or an entire team from the current competition.
 The decision of the Jury is final.

 Coordination